dm0-/gnuxc/BUILD.md

 ### Native Initialization

-**Boot your new system.**  One of the remaining steps is to install the disk's bootloader, so the system first requires `qemu`'s built-in multiboot support.
+**Boot your new system.**  One of the remaining steps is to install the disk's bootloader, so the system first requires QEMU's built-in multiboot support.

     qemu-hurd $gnu_disk \
         -kernel gnumach \